Nimkea/animated-disco/replit.md

 - **Frontend**: React, TypeScript, Vite, Tailwind CSS, Wouter for routing, and TanStack Query for data management.
 - **Backend**: Express.js with TypeScript.
 - **Database**: PostgreSQL (Neon) using Drizzle ORM for schema definition and session management, and Prisma ORM for database operations.
 - **Authentication**: Hybrid system supporting Replit OIDC (Passport.js) and traditional email/password, with secure password reset and session management.
+All pages use centralized `useAuth()` hook querying `/auth/me` for consistent user state and cache invalidation.
 - **PWA**: Full Progressive Web App capabilities via vite-plugin-pwa and Workbox for offline support, caching, and installability.
 App shortcuts enable quick access to Staking, Mining, and Referrals from the device home screen.
+Custom XNRT branded icon integrated across all PWA touchpoints.
 - **Monitoring**: Optional Sentry integration for error tracking and Web Vitals monitoring.
 - **Charts**: Recharts for data visualization.